 Know what you have and if it's covered by your policy.

 Those are the top tips to consider when making your decision.
-Most importantly, remember to take your time and ask questions.
+But, most importantly, remember to take your time and ask questions.